Shashunja/LabOOP-java-/README.md

 # LabOOP-java-
-works on java for university
+works on java for university.

 some of my first projects in learning java